Reformation Day is a wonderful memorial to observe with our kids. We can help them learn about and remember

 8) Teach your toddlers about the Reformation with this fun idea.

-9) Learn about the 5 Solas as a family with readings, discussion, and activities.
+9) Learn about the 5 Solas as a family with readings, discussion, and activities in a 7-day Bible study.

 10) Read about what it would take to print the 95 Theses on a printing press.